-The method should also be applicable to other aqueous food simulants as well as to the other fatty food simulants sunflower oil and a mixture of synthetic triglycerides.
+NOTE The method should also be applicable to other aqueous food simulants as well as to the other fatty food simulants, e.g. sunflower oil, corn oil or a mixture of synthetic triglycerides.
+The suitability of the fat simulant should be assessed prior to setting up migration tests - it may be found necessary to use sunflower oil or HB 307 if unacceptable interferences are found with olive oil.